 Getting around Namche Bazaar is quite a feat.
 The stairs are steep and you’re already at 3,440m in elevation.
 Even on your rest and acclimatization day in Namche Bazaar however, it’s worth getting up and doing some walking around town.

 One of the top things to do in Namche Bazaar is to find a great view overlooking it: walk to the Namche Monastery, found on one end of Namche Bazaar, or to the Yeti Mountain Home on the other side, for bird’s eye views of the town.

 6. Withdraw cash one last time

-If you’re heading from Namche Bazaar to Everest Base Camp or elsewhere in the Everest Region, make sure that you all the cash-money on you that you’ll need.
-Namche Bazaar is the last town where there are ATMs available, so a responsible thing to do in Namche Bazaar is to top up on cash if you think you pay need it.
+If you’re heading from Namche Bazaar to Everest Base Camp or elsewhere in the Everest Region, make sure that you have all the cash-money on you that you’ll need.
+Namche Bazaar is the last town where there are ATMs available, so a responsible thing to do in Namche Bazaar is to top up on cash if you think you may need it.

 Generally it’s best to take all the money you need for trekking from Kathmandu, but if you realize you might run out, withdraw cash at Namche Bazaar.

 Note: Most ATMs in Namche charge a withdrawal fee, up to 500 rupees extra, and may have a withdrawal limit as well.